If we all wanna be frank here,

 5. Love and respect your parent and people

-It’s funny how fathers of today preach love in their family and yet disrespect their parent.
+It’s funny how Nigerian fathers of today preach love in their family and yet disrespect their parents.

 6. Never make a promise what you can’t fulfill